 Monitoring the work environment

-Exposure monitoring should be undertaken regularly to check the effectiveness of controls.
-If the controls are not working seek advice on improving controls from an occupational health specialist.
+Exposure monitoring should be undertaken regularly to check the effectiveness of control measures.
+If the control measures are not working seek advice on improving control measures from an occupational health specialist

 Exposure to carbon monoxide should be controlled and the following WES should not be exceeded.